dlguswo333/dlguswo333.github.io/markdown/about.md

 ![tishare](/img/about/tishare.webp)
 tiShare aims to send files or folders between devices easily, with cross-platform support.

 Desktop built with React, Module CSS, and Electron.
-Windows and Linux.<br>
+Windows and Linux.\
 Mobile built with Kotlin.
 Android only.

 [tiShare documentation](https://dlguswo333.github.io/tishare-docs/)